 Stephen is one of the founders of The George Institute for Global Health, an architect of its global expansion and currently holds the position of Principal Director of The George Institute for Global Health (worldwide).

 He also holds professorial appointments in medicine at UNSW Sydney and the University of Oxford (UK), where he is a Oxford Martin Senior Fellow.
 Stephen is an international authority on the causes, prevention and treatment of cardiovascular diseases and has a special interest is the management of chronic and complex conditions in resource-poor settings, particularly in the Asia-Pacific region.

-In addition to his Institute and university appointments, Stephen holds several external appointments, including those as Chair of the International Scientific Board of the UK BioBank.
+In addition to his Institute and university appointments, Stephen has held several external appointments, including former Chair of the International Scientific Board of the UK BioBank.
 He is also Executive Chair of George Clinical Pty Ltd, a wholly owned subsidiary of The George Institute.
 He sits on the Boards of several other not-for-profit organisations, including the Oxford Health Alliance.

 Stephen has published more than 300 scientific papers and delivered more than 200 invited lectures.
 For his work in the field of cardiovascular disease, he has received numerous awards, fellowships and honours from various governments, universities and learned societies.

 Robyn Norton is co-founder and Principal Director of The George Institute for Global Health.
 She is Professor of Global Health & Oxford Martin Senior Fellow, University of Oxford; Professor of Public Health, Faculty of Medicine, UNSW Sydney; and Honorary Professor at Peking University.